-Computer Science & Mathematics
+Computer Science

-Computer Science & Mathematics majors at Randolph College learn the underlying principles of computer science and gain problem-solving and analytical-thinking skills which will never fall out of date no matter where and how the field grows.
+Computer Science majors at Randolph College learn the underlying principles of computer science and gain problem-solving and analytical-thinking skills which will never fall out of date no matter where and how the field grows.

 Why Study Computer Science at Randolph?

-In addition to the core computer science courses, the mathematics courses that are part of the degree are chosen to enhance your ability to understand the underlying principles of computer science, and they will be of special interest to those who are involved with computer graphics, cybersecurity, or algorithmic efficiency.
+Mathematics courses enhance your ability to understand the underlying principles of computer science, and are of special interest to those who are involved with computer graphics, cybersecurity, or algorithmic efficiency.

 Degrees offered